melaniesi/EdgeExpansion.jl/README.md

 ### References
 This package is part of the publications

 Akshay Gupte, Melanie Siebenhofer, Angelika Wiegele.
-(2024). _Edge expansion of a graph: Exploring SDP-based computational strategies._ [Manuscript in preparation].
+(2024). _Edge expansion of a graph: SDP-based computational strategies._ [Manuscript in preparation].

 Akshay Gupte, Melanie Siebenhofer, Angelika Wiegele. (in press). _Computing the Edge Expansion of a Graph using Semidefinite Programming._ In: Combinatorial Optimization.
 ISCO 2024.
 Lecture Notes in Computer Science.
 Springer.